 But with the majority of cheaper models deemed unsafe, especially while charging, you have to ask yourself – is it worth buying a substitute copy if it could destroy your home?

-If you do want one, firstly you should check that the three pin plug on the device states it is made to BS 1363 and avoid buying it if this information is missing.
+Always check the three pin plug on the device states its made to BS 1363 and avoid buying it if this information is missing.

 Other tips from trading standards:

 - Never leave the device charging unattended, especially overnight.
-A faulty cut-off switch or plug without a fuse - seen in many of the seized boards - could lead to it overheating, exploding or catching fire.
+A faulty cut-off switch or plug without a fuse - seen in many of the items - could lead to it overheating, exploding or catching fire.

 - Check the shape of the plug.
-The first unsafe boards identified often had a clover-shaped plug.
+The first unsafe items identified often had a clover-shaped plug.